christiano84/C-Sharp-and-SQL/README.md

 # C-and-SQL
 SQL tutorial finished and C# started.
-I have 1 year of professional experience using C# and .NET and am getting re-familiarized / acquainted with the language after having been away from it for some time.
+I have 1 year of professional experience using C# and .NET and am getting re-familiarized / acquainted with the language after having been away from it.

 This half of the SQL tutorial covered triggers, unions, join, nested queries, wildcards and sum/average among other topics.